getstackhead/stackhead/Documentation/stackhead-modules/development/module-configuration-file.md

 Per default Ansible paths are resolved from playbook directory.
 Start your path with the variable `{{ role_path }}` to point to your role.
 {% endhint %}

+You may set `provider_per_project` to true if your provider requires project-specific configurations.
+In this case, the provider will be created inside the project's Terraform directory.
+Make sure to set the "alias" in the provider configuration and the "provider" in your Terraform resource configurations.

 {% code title="stackhead-module.yml" %}
 ```yaml
 ---